 Our goal is to promote and develop folk dances; preserve the essence, basic movements and schemes of traditional dances.

-1979 – the first female group was formed by teacher Jekaterina Lebedeva.
+1979 – the first female group was formed by a teacher Jekaterina Lebedeva.

 1985 – a new teacher Diana Otsing took over the group and led them for the following 17 years.
 In 1994 Pääsuke continued as a mixed group, but every once in a while some female dances were danced as well.

 2003 – Katrin Krause took over the group and by that time Pääsuke had both female and mixed groups.
-In 2005 an additional female groupwas created and is now the younger womens group.
+In 2005 an additional female group was created and is now the younger female group.

 2009 – Rauno Zubko took over the mixed and female groups.
-Katrin continued with younger women.
+Katrin continued with younger female group.

-2011 – Pääsuke had female group (two staff, second staff was established 2011), younger female group, younger mixed group and mixed group.
+2011 – Pääsuke had a female group (two staff, second staff was established 2011), younger female group, younger mixed group and mixed group.
 At the same time Anli Soosaar started teaching a childrens group in Viimsi School, which by now has grown three children's groups.

 2012 – Folk Dance Society Pääsuke officially chose Rauno Zubko to be the artistic director with a goal to expand the society even more.

 Our dancers have performed in many foreign countries: Spain, Sweden, Germany, Greece, Hungary, Turkey, Portugal, Finland, Russia and Poland.